fossasia/eventyay-tickets/doc/user/events/guides/timeslots.rst

 Use case: Time slots
 ====================

-A more advanced use case of pretix is using pretix for time-slot-based access to an area with a limited visitor capacity, such as a museum or other attraction.
-This guide will show you the quickest way to set up such an event with pretix.
+A more advanced use case of eventyay is using eventyay for time-slot-based access to an area with a limited visitor capacity, such as a museum or other attraction.
+This guide will show you the quickest way to set up such an event with eventyay.

 First of all, when creating your event, you need to select that your event represents an "event series":